 My mother was horrified and swooped in with a “She's pretty NOW.”
 But I wasn't.
 And everyone knew it.
-And now my dear readers you know it too.
+And now you know it too.
 I don't look like that now.
-No supermodel also no feathered bangs.
-I'll take it.
+I'm no supermodel but I'll take it.

 The reason clients call me is because they feel sorry for me that I ever looked like that.
 Kidding.
-They call me because while they love their house and can see the potential they know it's just not pretty.
+They call me because while they love their house and can see the potential and they know it's just not pretty.
 Yet.
-The best clients are the ones who bring me in show me their space tell me what the love tell me what they hate give me a budget and then let me go on my merry way.
+The best clients are the ones who bring me in show me their space tell me what they love and tell me what they hate and give me a budget and then let me go on my merry way.
 But that's not always how it goes now is it?
-(It isn’t)
+(It isn’t.)

 It's like ordering the pizza and then not eating it.
 What's the point?
 Yes, you can say what you like and don't like -hating purple walls and insisting on barstools with backs is sort of like loving a thin crust and despising mushrooms - but then you have to just give in and take a bite.
 Because whether it's your master bathroom or your Friday night pizza you have to believe it is going to be FANTASTIC.
 So pop some ibuprofen, pour some tequila and whisper these words to your internal 6th grader and your outdated home: You are going to be so pretty.